 look into your situation

-decide if they must help with longer term housing
+decide if they must help you with longer term housing

-The council might decide you're not homeless if it’s reasonable for you to stay with family or friends in the longer term.
+The council might say you're not homeless because it is reasonable for you to stay with family or friends for longer.

 Make sure you tell them if you cannot stay there.
 For example because you’re at risk of abuse there or your family told you to leave.